Hi, my name is Ky and I'd love to introduce myself!

 I am a passionate poet and lover of all things that grow—from fruits and flowers to community and big ideas.
 My creative spirit drives my work as I help teams to reimagine accessibility and inclusion through a disability lens, heavily influenced by my neurodivergent way of thinking.

-I work to redefine "Accessibility" by facilitating workshops that help organizations, schools, businesses, and more, identify and remove barriers to access for disabled people.
+I work to redefine "Accessibility" by helping organizations, schools, businesses, and more, identify and remove barriers to access for disabled people.

 Once upon a time I was introduced to a phrase: "Disabled people should be expected, not just accepted."